Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/projects.md

 title: Projects
 ---

 The primary goal of this workshop is to work on a project with one of the instructors for a week.
-Below you will find projects you can work on.
+There are three options for participants: you can either join one of the two pre-established projects, meant to learn the basics of machine learning applied to glacier modelling or remote sensing, or you can bring your own project.

 ### Project 1 [Modelling] - [Modelling glacier mass balance with machine learning](https://github.com/Machine-Learning-in-Glaciology-Workshop/Project_MB_Regression) - *Jordi Bolibar and Facu Sapienza*